ChillarAnand/avilpage.com/2025/11/tailscale-app-connectors-quick-setup.md

 ### Tailscale - App Connectors

-Note: There is no need for publicily reachable IP address for the Tailscale node which is used as App Connector.
+Note: There is no need for publicly reachable IP address for the Tailscale node which is used as App Connector.
 (Thanks [Chris Smith](https://chameth.com) for pointing it out.
 Tailscale docs are misleading in this regard.)

 - In the Tailscale admin console, go to the "Access control" section & add `tagOwners`.